Alfred Rosmer 1914

 We hurried to him without delay.
 It was the first time we sensed firm ground beneath our feet, and we felt great joy.
 From that moment Martinet was involved in all our undertakings, in a close working relationship.
 He will be the poet of those “cursed times.”

 A few days later another note was left for us.
 It was equally laconic.
 This one was from Mme Compain.
-She was very interested – in an intelligent and useful manner – in the condition of workers.
+She was very interested – in an intelligent and useful manner – in the condition of working women.
 This subject was often neglected in the workers’ organs, but La Vie Ouvrière always made space for it.

 She wrote that she wished to put herself at our disposition, in order to help us.
 But this time, it was a disappointment.
 The help that she proposed was for the war.
 When I went to see her, it was immediately apparent that all discussion would be useless.